pjcv89/kernel_methods/README.md

-# kernel_methods
+# Kernel Methods
-R and Python codes for some Kernel Methods
+##R and Python codes for some Kernel Methods